 Expired SSL/TLS certificates

-If your instance is configured to use SSL, go to the Cloud SQL Instances page in the Cloud Console and open the instance.
+If your instance is configured to use SSL, go to the Cloud SQL Instances page in the Google Cloud console and open the instance.
 Open its Connections page, select the Security tab and make sure that your server certificate is valid.
 If it has expired, you must add a new certificate and rotate to it.